Skip to main content

 ScenarioApproachWhy

-Process transfer to a new toolGlobal SimilarityShows how new-tool behavior compares to original-tool signatures across your history
+Process transfer to a new toolExplore SimilarityShows how new-tool behavior compares to original-tool signatures across your history

-Recurring intermittent failuresBothGlobal Similarity identifies what failing runs share; Growth Monitoring catches the pattern with full detail
+Recurring intermittent failuresBothExplore Similarity identifies what failing runs share; the session view shows the full detail of each

 Documenting Findings